Posts in: HY104

 Today, we met at our professor, Susan’s, house for class!
 That was really fun, and it was nice that she invited us into her home to hold class.
 It was a nice change of scenery from the classroom—Palmer Hall 233.
 We mainly discussed Tuesday night’s homework which was to read Aristotle’s “On Politics” and to write an online post pertaining to our thoughts on his definition of a good life or government.
 As is traditional with works of Aristotle, our class spent hours discussing his philosophies.

 If you love discussing historical viewpoints and ancient works, trust me, this class is for you!

-I plan to write again pertaining not just about class work, but of the class homework load and tips, as well as interviews with other students in the class and maybe even Susan Ashley!
+I plan to write again pertaining not just to class work, but also to the class homework load and tips, as well as interviews with other students in the class and maybe even Susan Ashley!

 Talk to you later!

 Hi everyone!
 My name is Nila, and I am a member of the Colorado College Class of 2017!
 I am so excited to be writing this blog for you and letting you know all about my HY 104 History of the Mediterranean course for Blocks 1&2.

 This week, we have started to study how to study history.
 Every night, our professor, Susan, has assigned us primary sources to read about how the Mediterranean is studied and viewed.
 Each reading has opened up my eyes to the Med., and I cannot wait to continue my studies in this course.